Anoncheg1/firstly-search/README.md

 - high-level dired-isearch-filenames is used instead of low-level re-search-forward and re-search-backward.
 - more customization and accurate navigation

 # to activate
 add this lines to your configuration (/home/user/.emacs)
 ```lisp
 (require 'dired-e)
 (add-hook 'dired-mode-hook #'dired-e-mode)
 ```

+# TODO
+- separate navigation from isearch, allow normal isearch in buffer.

 # demo
 ![Demo](https://github.com/Anoncheg1/public-share/blob/main/dired-e.gif)